beam-community/avro_ex/README.md

 ### Testing

-For testing convenience, `AvroEx.encodable?/2` is exporting for testing if data can be encoded against the given schema.
+For testing convenience, `AvroEx.encodable?/2` is exported to check if data can be encoded against the given schema.
 Note that in production scenarios, it is not recommended to use this function.